nolauren/gephi_tutorial/README.md

 #Data
 To see the data, select Data Laboratory.
 (If the tables don't appear, go to Window -> Data Table)

-It separates you data into a node list and edge list.
+It separates your data into a node list and edge list.
 You can adjust the data within Gephi.
 If you do so, make sure to export it!